LSEG-API-Samples/Example.EWA.TypeScript.WebApplication/README.md

 # Websocket API for Pricing Streaming and Real-Time Service with TypeScript Example
 ## Overview

-**Update**: May 2021.
+**Update**: September 2021.

-[Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/elektron/refinitiv-websocket-api) aka Websocket API enables easy integration into a multitude of client technology environments such as scripting and web.
+[Websocket API for Pricing Streaming and Real-Time Service](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-websocket-api) aka Websocket API enables easy integration into a multitude of client technology environments such as scripting and web.
 This API runs directly on your Refinitiv Real-Time Distribution System and presents data in an open (JSON) readable format.
 The API supports all Refinitiv data models and can be integrated into multiple client technology standards e.g. JavaScript, Python, R, .Net, etc.

 [TypeScript](https://www.typescriptlang.org) programming language is a typed superset of JavaScript that compiles to readable, standards-based JavaScript.
 The language is designed for application-scale JavaScript by adding optional types, classes, modules, ECMAScript 2015 features, and future proposals to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript is a first-class programming language in Microsoft Visual Studio, [Angular](https://angularjs.org/) web application platform.
 It also supported by various application frameworks like [React](https://github.com/Microsoft/TypeScript-React-Starter#typescript-react-starter), [NodeJS and Express framework](https://github.com/Microsoft/TypeScript-Node-Starter#typescript-node-starter), [ASP.Net Core](https://www.typescriptlang.org/docs/handbook/asp-net-core.html), [Vue.js](https://github.com/Microsoft/TypeScript-Vue-Starter#typescript-vue-starter), and more.